santanafx/frontend-3d-car/README.md

 6. `@types/mapbox-gl` - a package of TypeScript type definitions for the `mapbox-gl` library.
 7. `@types/react-redux` - a package of TypeScript type definitions for the `react-redux` library.
 8. `@types/react-map-gl` - a package of TypeScript type definitions for the `react-map-gl` library.
+9. `i18next` - a library that provides support for loading and managing application translations.
+10. `react-i18next` - a library that works in conjunction with the `i18next` library for React applications.

 ## How to install